Floyd Vivino: Other work

+Vivino performed as an emcee, a stand-up comic and a live musician at shows up to 300 times a year at small venues across New Jersey and New York: nightclubs, restaurants, and Knights of Columbus halls at night, "Meatball the Clown" shows at schools during the day.
+He recorded a jingle for the Wild West City theme park and performed there often.

-Vivino has appeared on several television shows filmed in New York City, including Law & Order, 100 Centre Street, and Cosby, and was a regular on the Sirius Satellite Radio program The Wiseguys Show on Raw Dog Comedy (channel 104) hosted by former The Sopranos cast member Vincent Pastore.
-Vivino performed the jingle of, as well as appeared in the TV commercial for, the frontier-themed amusement park Wild West City, located in Netcong, New Jersey, a jingle that is still used today by the park.
-He has also had parts in the movies Good Morning, Vietnam, Crazy People, and Mr. Wonderful.
+Vivino appeared on several television shows filmed in New York City, including Law & Order, 100 Centre Street, and Cosby, and was a regular on the Sirius Satellite Radio program The Wiseguys Show on Raw Dog Comedy (channel 104) hosted by former The Sopranos cast member Vincent Pastore.
+Vivino performed the jingle of, as well as appeared in the TV commercial for, the frontier-themed amusement park Wild West City, located in Byram Township, New Jersey, a jingle that is still used today by the park.
+He also had parts in the movies Good Morning, Vietnam, Crazy People, and Mr. Wonderful.
 He also shot a scene for One-Trick Pony, which was deleted.
 In 2000, Vivino played the bit part of an announcer in the Insane Clown Posse movie, Big Money Hustlas.

-From 1987 to 2013, Vivino broadcast on WVIP-FM 93.5 radio from New Rochelle, New York, where he played a wide range of Italian music on his Sunday afternoon program, The Italian-American Serenade.
-He claims to have the largest collection of Italian records in the world.
-The program was revived on sister station WVOX 1460 AM in September 2018.
+From 1987 to 2013, Vivino hosted The Italian-American Serenade on WVIP-FM 93.5 radio out of New Rochelle, New York, where he played Italian music on a Sunday afternoon program.
+He claimed to have the largest collection of Italian records in the world.

-In 1999, Vivino set a world record for nonstop piano playing, having played for 24 hours and 15 minutes in a charity event to raise money for a sick child.
-In more than 40 years in show business, Vivino has raised hundreds of thousands of dollars for various charities and causes.